cubitic/eng-leadership/README.md

 - **[MANAGING PEOPLE](people)**
+    - TODO: put these bullets on responsibilities under each page
     - making indivudals more effective
     - understanding what they need to be motivated as individuals
     - providing feedback, guidance, career growth.